The Best Places to Eat in Bristol: A Foodie’s Guide

 Bravas is a wonderful tapas place started by an old sous-chef of mine at the Lido, Imogen and her partner Kieran.
 The tapas-style of eating is quite big in the city.
 At Bravas there’s always delicious sherry, food and service – I really like their open kitchen which provides a buzzing atmosphere.

-CARGO down on Wapping Wharf is a great place to grab some amazing smaller bites to go or to take home with a bottle of wine or cider – I enjoy the tacos at Cantina (the little sister of Bravas), a block of local cheese or two at The Bristol Cheesemonger and freshly made baos at Woky Ko.
+CARGO down on Wapping Wharf is a great place to grab some amazing smaller bites to go or to take home with a bottle of wine or cider – I enjoy the tacos at Cantina (the little sister of Bravas), and a block of local cheese or two at The Bristol Cheesemonger.

 The Mayflower is my favourite pit-stop after a long service.
 Open until 3am and situated under the bus station, it’s location only adds to its charm and the most delicious and authentic Chinese food.
 I regularly order their chilli squid, steamed tripe and ginger or crispy fried pig’s intestines – I know they sound a bit off the wall but they are seriously amazing.

 1a, 5a Haymarket Walk, Bristol BS1 3LN, mayflowerbristol.com